Godzilla: King of the Monsters (2019 film): Plot

-Through mythological texts, Dr. Ilene Chen discovers that Monster Zero is King Ghidorah, a prehistoric alien seeking to transform the Earth.
-Mothra emerges from her cocoon and flies to Monarch's Bermuda base to communicate with Godzilla, who is recuperating in an ancient underwater city.
-The team locates Godzilla's lair in a submarine, which is highly radioactive.
-They deduce it will take too long for Godzilla to heal on his own and decide to detonate a nuclear warhead to speed up the process.
-Serizawa sacrifices himself by manually detonating the warhead, reviving Godzilla, and increasing his power.
+Through analyzing Monster Zero's abilities and mythological texts, Monarch deduces that it is King Ghidorah, a highly destructive alien who likely seeks to terraform Earth in its image.

+A fully transformed Mothra flies to Monarch's Bermuda base to communicate with Godzilla, who is recuperating in an ancient, radioactive underwater city, which the Monarch team discovers in their submarine.
+Deducing it will take too long for Godzilla to heal on his own, Serizawa sacrifices himself by manually detonating a nuclear warhead next to Godzilla to speed up the process.
+It destroys Godzilla's lair and revives him.

-Emma realizes the destruction Ghidorah and the other Titans will bring to the world is far worse than anything humans could inflict, but Jonah ignores her pleas to stop.
-Madison overhears this and steals the Orca.
-Arriving at Fenway Park, Madison broadcasts a frequency that calms the Titans but unwittingly attracts them all to her location.
-Ghidorah lands in Boston to destroy the Orca.
-Godzilla arrives to engage him in battle with Monarch personnel's assistance.
-Mark leads a team to rescue Madison and escape the city after learning Godzilla's radiation levels are increasing and will lead to a thermonuclear explosion.
+Emma realizes that Ghidorah's reign over the other Titans is bringing destruction far worse than anything humans could inflict, but Jonah ignores her pleas to try and stop it.
+Madison overhears her mother's plan to lure Ghidorah to Boston using the Orca, and steals the device to implement it herself.
+Arriving at Fenway Park, Madison broadcasts a frequency that calms the Titans, but unwittingly attracts them all to her location.
+Ghidorah, attracted by the frequency, lands in Boston to destroy the Orca device.
+Just before Ghidorah can kill Madison, Godzilla, with Monarch personnel's assistance, arrives to battle him.
+Mark leads a team to rescue Madison and escape the city, learning that Godzilla's radiation levels are increasing and will lead to a thermonuclear explosion.
 Mothra arrives to help Godzilla but is intercepted by Rodan; she defeats him but is injured in the process.

-Ghidorah overpowers Godzilla and prepares to kill him, but Mothra sacrifices herself and transfers her energy to Godzilla.
-Mark, Emma, and Madison are reunited and reactivate the Orca to lure Ghidorah away from Godzilla.
-Emma sacrifices herself to lead Ghidorah away, giving Mark, Madison, and the Monarch team time to escape.
-Godzilla enters a newly empowered state and defeats Ghidorah.
+Ghidorah overpowers Godzilla, but Mothra sacrifices herself and transfers her energy to Godzilla.
+The Russells are reunited and reactivate the Orca to lure Ghidorah and prevent him from draining Mothra's energy out of Godzilla.
+Emma stays behind to distract Ghidorah, giving her family and the Monarch team time to escape.
+Godzilla enters a newly empowered state and vaporizes Ghidorah and Emma, before incinerating Ghidorah's remaining head with his atomic breath afterwards.
 Rodan and the other Titans converge on Godzilla and bow to him.

-During the ending credits, news clippings and Monarch public files show that the Titans are helping to heal the planet, a suspected second Mothra egg has been discovered, and some of the Titans are converging on Skull Island.
-Ancient cave paintings of Godzilla and Kong-like Titans locked in battle are shown.
-In a post-credits scene, Jonah and his forces purchase Ghidorah's severed left head in Mexico.
+During the end credits, news clippings and Monarch public files show that the Titans are healing Earth, a suspected second Mothra egg has been discovered, and some Titans are converging on Skull Island.
+Ancient cave paintings depict Godzilla and Kong-like Titans locked in battle.
+In a post-credits scene, Jonah and his forces purchase Ghidorah's decapitated left head in Mexico.